aws/aws-fpga/SDAccel/README.md

 **Save the \*.awsxclbin, you will need to copy it to your F1 instance along with your executable host application.**

-**NOTE**: *Attempting to load your FPGA Binary immediately on an F1 instance will result in an 'Invalid AFI ID' error.
+**NOTE**: *Attempting to load your AFI immediately on an F1 instance will result in an 'Invalid AFI ID' error.
 Please wait until you confirm the AFI has been created successfully.*

 ## Tracking the status of your registered AFI